kouverk/wordle-app/README.md

-# Multiplayer Wordle
+# Multiplayer Wordle 👑

-A multiplayer Wordle app for playing with friends — no ads, no NYT subscription, just wordle.
+A multiplayer Wordle app for playing with friends — no ads, no NYT subscription, just wordle, pwincess 💕

 ## Why This Exists